Collection of information

 SFP defines ‘personal information’ as any information that can be used to identify or reasonably ascertain the identity of an individual.
 We are obliged under the 2001 Corporations act, Anti-Money Laundering and 2006 Counter Terrorism Financing Act or regulatory requirements, to gather certain personal information about you, including, but not limited to your:

 - Name, date of birth, TFN, contact details.

 - Information regarding, dependents and family commitments.

-- Your financial needs and objectives.
+- Financial needs, goals and objectives.

-- Your superannuation and insurance details.
+- Superannuation and insurance details.